Kagamine/Docs/aspnet/fundamentals/logging.rst

 Exception error
 	An exception instance to log.

 .. note:: Some loggers, such as the built-in ``ConsoleLogger`` used in this article, will ignore the ``eventId`` parameter.
-If you need to display it, you can include it in the message string, as is done in the following sample.
+If you need to display it, you can include it in the message string.
+This is done in the following sample so you can easily see the eventId associated with each message, but in practice you would not typically include it in the log message.

 The following logging middleware adds logging before and after ASP.NET requests are handled, and logs any unhandled exceptions using the ``Critical`` log level.
 In the sample code, note that the critical logging is wrapped in a condition that first confirms that logging is enabled for the ``Critical`` ``LogLevel``.
 This is especially important if expensive operations are being done as part of the log process, or if the logging operation itself will be called many times (such as within a loop).

-Since a real ASP.NET application would be handling many concurrent requests, the logging utilizes a simple random number scheme for grouping by ``eventId``, making it simple to determine which log messages should be grouped together.
+In this example, event IDs have been defined for the beginning and end of requests, as well as exceptions.

 .. literalinclude:: logging/sample/src/LoggingSample/RequestLoggerMiddleware.cs
 	:language: c#
 	:linenos:
 	:lines: 10-48
 	:dedent: 4
-	:emphasize-lines: 17-19,26-33,35-36
+	:emphasize-lines: 6-8,19-21,28-34,37-38

 This middleware is configured in a separate method in ``Startup.cs`` (``ConfigureLogMiddleware``).
 You can run this example by setting the ``ASPNET_ENV`` variable to ``LogMiddleware``.
 Learn more about :doc:`environments`.

 .. literalinclude:: logging/sample/src/LoggingSample/Startup.cs
 	:language: c#
 	:linenos:
-	:lines: 27-42
+	:lines: 29-44
 	:dedent: 8
-	:emphasize-lines: 6, 10-13
+	:emphasize-lines: 5, 9-12

 This configuration will write "Hello, World!" to the response unless the request contains the string "boom", in which case it will throw an exception.
 When running the sample using this configuration and navigating to the path ``http://localhost:5000/boom`` the following output is sent to the console (note that ``Critical`` messages are formatted in red):